hideaki-j/hideaki-j.github.io/index.md

 Hideaki Joko is a researcher and PhD candidate at Radboud University, Netherlands.
 He received his MSc from the University of Tokyo for his research on natural language processing (NLP), and BEng in applied mathematics from Waseda University.
 He was a research engineer at Mitsubishi Electric, Japan, from 2016 to 2020.

-His research interests include information retrieval (IR) and NLP, and he has 7+ years of research and 4+ years of hands-on experience in these fields.
+His research interests include information retrieval (IR) and NLP, and he has ~8 years of research and ~5 years of hands-on experience in these fields.

-He has published 10+ papers in conferences and peer-reviewed journals, and filed several patents on IR and NLP algorithms and software.
-He received six awards including the incentive research award for his NLP research from the Japanese Society of Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, and the Mitsubishi Electric R&D Center president award for making a mechanical device design process efficient by developing an IR algorithm and software.
+He has published 10+ papers in conferences and peer-reviewed journals and filed several patents on IR and NLP algorithms and software.
+He has received multiple awards, including the Incentive Research Award for his NLP research and the Mitsubishi Electric R&D Center President's Award for developing an IR algorithm that made the mechanical design process more efficient.

 # 💪 Skills
 - Programming Languages: Python, C#, Java, etc.